 There is much debate around the best place to see the most visceral competition in Britain’s wildlife calendar.
 Contenders include Exmoor, the Scottish Highlands, the New Forest and ‘deer parks’ such as Richmond.
 But also on this list is Suffolk’s coastal heaths, where the red deer range around RSPB Minsmere (along Vault Road), Westleton Heath National Nature Reserve and Dunwich Forest.

-Pre-Covid, the viewing point at RSPB Minsmere offered views of the deer through telescopes, but this year you will need to bring your own.
-Alternatively, proceed by foot, for example along the west–east footpath that starts near King’s Farm, south of Dunwich Road.
+If not using a telescope, proceed by foot, for example along the west–east footpath that starts near King’s Farm, south of Dunwich Road.
 Whatever your preferred viewing strategy the rut should not fail to astound but be wary, however, of approaching too close: hormonal stags will readily charge any mammalian intruder.

 The first and last 3 hours of daylight are the best time for deer-watching, so spend the rest of the day exploring the wider area of Westleton and Dunwich Forest.
 Otters, bittern and bearded tit are resident.
 On a calm day in September through to October you might catch a bearded tit ‘irruption’, a spectacle where the birds rise high into the sky before dispersing either to migrate to a new site or land in a new part of the same reedbeds.